Dialogue

 KEY OBSERVATIONS:

-• Elsevier/RELX oil and gas partners and customers are not reducing production in line with a just Net Zero Transition.
+• Elsevier/RELX oil and gas customers are not reducing production in line with a just Net Zero Transition.

 • Elsevier/RELX serves fossil fuels expansion in the knowledge that they are facilitating the continued burning of fossil fuels.